clearflask/clearflask/INSTALLATION.md

 #### DNS

 By default, everything is assumed to be on `localhost`.
 If you wish to host your portal on `yoursite.com` or `192.168.1.123`, set the following properties:

 - `connect.config.json:parentDomain`: `yoursite.com`
 - `config-selfhost.cfg:com.smotana.clearflask.web.Application$Config.domain`: `yoursite.com`

 #### Certificate management

-By default, it is assumed you are managing TLS certificates behind a reverse proxy.
-If you wish to redirect all `http` requests to `https`, set the following config:

-- `connect.config.json:disableAutoFetchCertificate`: `true`
-- `connect.config.json:forceRedirectHttpToHttps`: `true`
+#### Automagic using Let's Encrypt

 If you wish to have certificates fetched and renewed for you automagically using Let's Encrypt, ensure your DNS is correctly pointing to your server, it is publicly accessible, and set the following config parameters:

 - `connect.config.json:disableAutoFetchCertificate`: `false`
+- `connect.config.json:forceRedirectHttpToHttps`: `true`
 - `config-selfhost.cfg:com.smotana.clearflask.web.resource.ConnectResource$Config.domainWhitelist`: `^yoursite.com$`
+- `config-selfhost.cfg:com.smotana.clearflask.web.security.AuthCookieImpl$Config.authCookieSecure`: `true`

 Once you load your site for the first time, a Certificate is auto-magically fetched for you.

+#### Self-managed behind reverse proxy

+If you are managing TLS certificates behind a reverse proxy, redirect all `http` requests to `https`, set the following
+config:

+- `connect.config.json:disableAutoFetchCertificate`: `true`
+- `connect.config.json:forceRedirectHttpToHttps`: `true`
+- `config-selfhost.cfg:com.smotana.clearflask.web.security.AuthCookieImpl$Config.authCookieSecure`: `true`

+#### No certificates

+Although discouraged, you can run ClearFlask over HTTP only.
+Ensure these settings are set:

+- `connect.config.json:disableAutoFetchCertificate`: `true`
+- `connect.config.json:forceRedirectHttpToHttps`: `false`
+- `config-selfhost.cfg:com.smotana.clearflask.web.security.AuthCookieImpl$Config.authCookieSecure`: `false`

 ##### Self-managed reverse-proxy